 We both got through the day all right.
 I was busy with things at the office although I did find my mind wandering back to Kate.
 I checked online to locate support groups for her.
 I found a number, but did not identify just the right one.

 I also looked up life expectancy for someone diagnosed with Alzheimer’s.
 I didn’t like the results.
 Results showed somewhere between 4.5 and 8.5 years.
 That is a contrast with the figure of 12 years that we got from Dr. Reasoner.

 Kate specifically told me she got along all right yesterday.
 She took a positive step to investigate a yoga class that she has been considering.
 She is also going with me to the Y breakfast this morning.

 I neglected to say earlier this morning that I have found myself with a stronger feeling that I need to be with Kate more.
 I have been thinking of the limited time to enjoy ourselves “the way they are” rather than “the way they will be” in the future.
 She went to the Y breakfast this morning, but I have tried to reach her about having lunch together.
 She hasn’t been at home and hasn’t answered her phone or text messages.
 She could possibly be at church where the connection is not so good although I thought she was almost fully disconnected from her responsibilities there.

 I also keep thinking of things that she would like to do while she is able to fully appreciate them: seeing the grandchildren, traveling, visiting with friends, etc.

-I am also thinking about developing a “To Do” list of things we need to do: putting both our names on all bank accounts, checking our wills to see that they are in order, getting rid of lots of things in the house that we don’t need and that (Kate has expressed an interest in doing that; I haven’t.), deciding whether Kate would be better off staying in the house as long as absolutely possible or moving to a place like a continuing care community that could handle our changing needs.
+I am developing a list of things we need to do: putting both our names on all bank accounts, checking our wills to see that they are in order, getting rid of lots of things in the house that we don’t need (Kate has expressed an interest in doing that; I haven’t.) and deciding whether Kate would be better off staying in the house as long as absolutely possible or moving to a place like a continuing care community that could handle our changing needs.

 2011-01-31 (6:11 a.m.)